 Certified Professional for Software Architecture training has enjoyed international success.
-In Germany alone, there are now more than 11,000 CPSA-certified software architects.
+Worldwide, there are now more than 17,000 CPSA-certified software architects.

 Software experts from all industry sectors take part in the examinations (automotive, financial services, medical technology, telecommunications, public sector etc).

 Universities and colleges also offer courses based on the CPSA curricula.
 Once students have attended a relevant series of lectures, they can sit the Certified Professional for Software Architecture examination at Foundation Level.

 Neutrality and impartiality are core values of iSAQB.
 This is why there is a strict distinction between the individual roles within the certification process: